-Figure 16.
-Modem Control Register Contents
+Figure 19.
+Modem-Control Register Contents

-modem status register (MSR)
+modem-status register (MSR)

 The MSR provides the CPU with status of the modem input lines for the modem or peripheral devices.
 The MSR allows the CPU to read the serial channel modem signal inputs by accessing the data bus interface of the ACE.
 It also reads the current status of four bits of the MSR that indicate whether the modem inputs have changed since the last reading of the MSR.
-The delta status bits are set when a control input from the modem changes states and are cleared when the CPU reads the MSR.
+The delta status bits are set when a control input from the modem changes states, and are cleared when the CPU reads the MSR.

-The modem input lines are \overline{CTS} , DSR, and \overline{DCD} .
+The modem input lines are $\overline{\text{CTS}}$, $\overline{\text{DSR}}$, $\overline{\text{RI}}$, and $\overline{\text{DCD}}$.
 MSR4 - MSR7 are status indicators of these lines.
 A status bit = 1 indicates the input is low.
 When the status bit is cleared, the input is high.
-When the modem status interrupt in the IER is enabled (IIR3 is set), an interrupt is generated whenever MSR0 - MSR3 is set.
+When the modem-status interrupt in the IER is enabled (IIR3 is set), an interrupt is generated whenever any one of MSR0 - MSR3 is set, except as noted below in the delta $\overline{\text{CTS}}$ description.
 The MSR is a priority 4 interrupt.
-The contents of the MSR are described in Table 7.
+The contents of the MSR are described in Table 8.

-- Bit 0: MSR0 is the delta clear-to-send (Δ CTS) bit.
-DCTS indicates that the $\overline{\text{CTS}}$ input to the serial channel has changed state since it was last read by the CPU. - Bit 1: MSR1 is the delta data set ready (ΔDSR) bit. ΔDSR indicates that the DSR input to the serial channel has changed states since the last time it was read by the CPU. - Bit 2: MSR2 is the trailing edge of ring indicator (TERI) bit.
-TERI indicates that the RIx input to the serial channel has changed states from low to high since the last time it was read by the CPU.
+- Bit 0: MSR0 is the delta clear-to-send (ΔCTS) bit. ΔCTS indicates that the CTS input to the serial channel has changed state since it was last read by the CPU.
+No interrupt will be generated if auto-CTS mode is enabled. - Bit 1: MSR1 is the delta data set ready (△DSR) bit. △DSR indicates that the DSR input to the serial channel has changed states since the last time it was read by the CPU. - Bit 2: MSR2 is the trailing edge of ring indicator (TERI) bit.
+TERI indicates that the RI input to the serial channel has changed states from low to high since the last time it was read by the CPU.
 High-to-low transitions on RI do not activate TERI. - Bit 3: MSR3 is the delta data carrier detect (ΔDCD) bit. ΔDCD indicates that the DCD input to the serial channel has changed states since the last time it was read by the CPU. - Bit 4: MSR4 is the clear-to-send (CTS) bit.
 CTS is the complement of the CTS input from the modem indicating to the serial channel that the modem is ready to receive data from SOUT.
 When the serial channel is in the loop mode (MCR4 = 1), MSR4 reflects the value of RTS in the MCR. - Bit 5: MSR5 is the data set ready DSR bit.
 DSR is the complement of the DSR input from the modem to the serial channel that indicates that the modem is ready to provide received data from the serial channel receiver circuitry.
-When the channel is in the loop mode (MCR4 is set), MSR5 reflects the value of DTR in the MCR. - Bit 6: MSR6 is the ring indicator (RI) bit.
-RI is the complement of the RIx inputs.
-When the channel is in the loop mode (MCR4 is set), MSR6 reflects the value of OUT1 in the MCR. - Bit 7: MSR7 is the data carrier detect (DCD) bit.
-Data carrier detect indicates the status of the data carrier detect (DCD) input.
-When the channel is in the loop mode (MCR4 is set), MSR7 reflects the value of OUT2 in the MCR.
+When the channel is in the loop mode (MCR4 is set), MSR5 reflects the value of DTR in the MCR.